 Since his appointment as Principal Guest Conductor of the Orchestre Régional Avignon-Provence in January 2013, Samuel Jean has actively contributed to the revival and reemergence of this established orchestra both in the eyes of the general public but also specialists.

-With his orchestra, he has conducted the world premiere of Peter Pan by Olivier Penard, the recording was released in November 2012; Bizet’s Docteur Miracle released in 2013 (awarded with Choc Classica, Clef Resmusica, 4 Diapasons); L'Amour Masqué by Messager, released in January 2014 under the label Actes Sud; Belle Epoque with the harpist Emmanuel Ceysson (Naïve 2015) ; and more recently, SADMP by Louis Beydts and the world premiere of Homériades by Martin Romberg with the actor Robin Renucci, released end of 2016.
+With his orchestra, he has conducted the world premiere of Peter Pan by Olivier Penard, the recording was released in November 2012; Bizet’s Docteur Miracle released in 2013 (awarded with Choc Classica, Clef Resmusica, 4 Diapasons); L'Amour Masqué by Messager, released in January 2014 under the label Actes Sud; Belle Epoque with the harpist Emmanuel Ceysson (Naïve 2015) ; and more recently, SADMP by Louis Beydts (released in 2017) and the world premiere of Homériades by Martin Romberg with the actor Robin Renucci (released end of 2016).

 Beside his recording activity with the Orchestre Régional Avignon-Provence, Samuel Jean recorded a critically acclaimed recording dedicated to Massenet's Melodies with soprano Sabine Revault d’Allones (5 Diapasons, 4 stars from Classica Magazine, «ffff» from Télérama Magazine) and another one dedicated to Pierné’s Melodies with baritone Thomas Dolié (4 stars from Classica, 4 Diapasons).
 He was awarded with the Orphée d'Or for best musical accompanist and for best record initiative by the Lyrical record academy for these recordings.